Pioneering in the Shoalhaven ULLADULLA 1850s.

 Charles Murray’s s widow, Susan (Susanna’ on her death certificate) survived her husband and lived for a further five years.
 She was probably living, towards the end of her life, with her second son Phillip and daughter-in-law Rosina.
 She died at ‘the residence of her son Philip Murray, Armstrong’s Forest, near Ulladulla’ – on 9th May 1877 of ‘decay of nature’.
 She was buried on May 11th at the ‘Roman Catholic Cemetery, Armstrong’s Forest, Avondale, Ulladulla’.
 The burial witnesses were her son Charles Murray and nephew Charles McLean.
 Place of marriage was given as ‘Kesh County Fermanagh, Ireland’.
 Children of marriage – Living: James 53, Philip 51, Ellen 48, Charles 46, Margaret 44; Deceased: Mary (died aged 31 years).

-Susan Murray’s name does appear on the compiled list referred to earlier, no doubt because her death certificate included the words Armstrong’s Forest.
-As the Armstrong’s Forest / Yatte Yattah cemetery, where Charles and Susan Murray were buried, no longer exists, a plaque has been affixed to James Murray’s headstone at the Murray family cemetery at Rissmore, Conjola.
-A ccontemporary newspaper obituary reads as follows:
+As the Armstrong’s Forest / Yatte Yattah cemetery, where Charles and Susan Murray were buried, no longer exists, and their headstone has disappeared, a plaque has been affixed to his son James’ Headstone at the Murray family cemetery on the Rissmore Conjola property where James’ descendants still reside in 2014.

 Why this area was known as ‘Armstrong’s Forest’ is an interesting story, as that place name no longer exists on any maps of the area.
 An illuminating letter from local man, Percy Hale Sheaffe, who signed himself as JP and described himself as Captain of the aforementioned Ulladulla Rifles, followed up an 1873 petition for a post office by the residents of ‘Armstrong’s Forest.
 In his letter, he throws some light on how and when the area, which was known by this name and, thereafter, came to be changed to the name ‘Yatte Yattah’ and thereafter was referred to as such on maps.